LiaScript/docs/README.md

 ```

     --{{3}}--
-You can of course also visualize any kind of table, that does not fullfill this
-type of classification to line or scatterplot.
-Define another kind of
+Certainly, you can visualize any type of table that doesn't adhere to the classification of a line or ScatterPlot.
+Let's define another type of presentation, such as a bar chart.
-presentation and if not all values within the first column can be parsed as
-numbers, then they are interpreted as categories.
-If you change the order of the
+If not all values within the first column can be parsed as numbers, they are interpreted as categories.
-table, then also the order of categories in the visualization is changed.
+Additionally, if you change the order of the table, the order of categories in the visualization will also change accordingly.

       {{3}}
 ``` md